If you're like most people, you probably think that you need to have a medical examination in order to buy life

 No medical life insurance is more expensive

-But in the case of a no-medical policy, the insurer cannot completely assess your risk level.
+But in the case of a no-medical policy, the life insurance company cannot completely assess your risk level.
 So they’re taking on more risk to cover you.
 And they compensate for it by raising your premium.

 The bottom-line: If cost is your primary concern, opt for a life policy with full medical underwriting.

 Lower coverage amounts

-No medical life insurance policies don’t have the same benefit amounts as traditional life policies.
-While each insurer is different, there are not many no-medical policies out there with a benefit amount over $5 million.
+No medical life insurance policies don’t have the same benefit amounts as traditional policies.
+While each life insurance company is different, there are not many no-medical policies out there with a benefit amount over $5 million.

 If you need more coverage, you may be better off buying a fully-underwritten term life policy.